FatehAK/edufluence/README.md

 ## Edufluence
 Edufluence is a learning app that connects students and experts around the world.
-The primary goal is to help students acquire the necessary knowledge by consulting with the experts by making use of the real time browser technology **WebRTC** to simplify the process.
+The primary goal is to help students acquire the necessary knowledge by consulting with the experts and using the real time browser technology **WebRTC** to simplify the process.

 Visit the site in action at - https://edufluence.herokuapp.com

+### Tech Stack
+* HTML, CSS, Javascript(ES6)
+* Node.js Backend
+* Socket.io for signalling
+* Netlify for Web hosting

 ### Why WebRTC ?
 WebRTC is a cutting edge serverless technology allows browsers(or peers) to talk to each other and transmit data directly without the need for a centralized server, ensuring maximum security.
 WebRTC makes it possible to establish peer-to-peer connectivity to other web browsers easily.